Buckets

 Type: string "non-current-version-class-transition"

-Number of days after the non-current object is transitioned to another storage class
+object is transitioned to another storage class

 Type: number

-• Relative to date it became non-current (old)
+- Relative to date it became

-• Depending on how often you need to access your objects, transitioning them to another storage can lead to a significant price reduction.
+(old) - Depending on how often you need to access your objects, transitioning them to another storage can lead to a significant price reduction.

 Storage class to transition to